adrifloresm/DataChallenge/README.md

 a=Ids.reset_index()
 ```

 Next I loop through the Ids `a['index']` , for each Id I search the Salesperson dataframe ID column that matches the current ID, I obtain the Name from that specific entry and add it to a list names.
-Note here it is important to perform `dropna()` because when we use the `where` function it returns a boolean mask  with NaN where the condition was not met, also it is important to use `item()` to only return the item of `Salesperson['Name']` and not the pandas object.
+Note here it is important to perform `dropna()` because when we use the `where` function it returns a Boolean mask  with NaN where the condition was not met, also it is important to use `item()` to only return the item of `Salesperson['Name']` and not the pandas object.
 ```python
 names=[]
 for i in a['index']: